boutiqueforaweek/boutiqueforaweek.github.io/_posts/2015-03-06-faq-friday.md

 If you decide you want to donate your items and skip Pick Up, please [email us](mailto:{{ site.email }}) now so we save the time of sorting your items.

-Earning's checks should be available to all Consignors at Pick Up, and will be mailed Monday for any Consignor who does not pick up on Saturday.
+Earnings checks should be available to all Consignors at Pick Up, and will be mailed Monday for any Consignor who does not pick up on Saturday.